Emily Schoen Branch is an American choreographer, dancer, and educator living and working in Seattle.

 News

-Emily’s thoughts and behind-the-scenes footage from her new piece, dro·mi·a, commissioned by the University of Washington Chamber Dance Company.
+Behind-the-scenes footage from Emily’s piece, dro·mi·a, commissioned by the University of Washington Chamber Dance Company and premiered at Meany Center for the Performing Arts in October 2024.

 Catalyst by University of Washington’s Chamber Dance Company